 Choose Morningstar Investor if:

-• You want to assess Fair Value and Economic Moat across your entire portfolio
+- You want to assess Fair Value and Economic Moat across your entire portfolio — especially at CAPE 42

 Either works if:

 The tiebreaker: Ask yourself: “Do I want someone to tell me what to buy, or do I want the tools to figure it out myself?”
 If the first, Motley Fool Stock Advisor.
 If the second, Morningstar Investor.
-If both, you can use them together — Motley Fool Stock Advisor for ideas and conviction, Morningstar Investor for independent validation.
+If both, you can use them together — Motley Fool Stock Advisor for ideas and conviction, Morningstar Investor for independent validation at a valuation that punishes sloppy entry prices.

 The Bottom Line

 Motley Fool Stock Advisor wins for most investors.
-The 24-year track record with +912.1% returns, the verified scorecard of 504+ positions, the 43 ten-baggers, and the complete portfolio-building framework make it the stronger choice for anyone who wants actionable guidance.
+The 24-year track record with official +981% returns, the verified scorecard of 523 positions (286 active), the 49 ten-baggers, and the complete portfolio-building framework make it the stronger choice for anyone who wants actionable guidance.
 At $99/year promotional pricing, the cost-to-value ratio is difficult to beat.
+On a 211-point tape, you hired a picker.

 But Morningstar Investor is the smarter choice if you’re the type of investor who wants to understand why a stock is worth buying, not just that someone recommended it.
 The Fair Value estimates, Economic Moat ratings, and 200+ data point screeners give you the analytical foundation to make your own decisions with confidence.
-For self-directed investors, that independence is worth the higher price.
+At CAPE 42, that independence is worth the higher price — $249/year, 7-day trial — for the reader who will actually open the tools.

 Neither service is a substitute for discipline.
 Motley Fool Stock Advisor’s methodology requires holding through 30-50% drawdowns without flinching.
 Morningstar Investor’s tools require the time and effort to actually use them.
 The best service is the one you’ll follow consistently — not the one that sounds better on paper.